Ahren09/CODER/README.md

 ## Limitation

-* An OSS project typically contains multiple branches.
-Thus, a multi-branch repository can be in multiple states at any given timestamp.
-This results in multiple versions of a repository at any given time, making it difficult to model the repository as a dynamic graph.
-Currently, CODER does not handle this dynamic graphs.
+* Currently, CODER does not handle this dynamic graphs.
+This is because an OSS project typically contains multiple branches.
+Thus, a multi-branch repository can be in multiple states at any given timestamp, making it difficult to model the repository as a dynamic graph.
+It would be interesting to study this multi-state nature of OSS projects in the future.

 ## Acknowledgement
 Some of the implementations are from [LightGCN (PyTorch)](https://github.com/gusye1234/LightGCN-PyTorch.git)